akkartik/mu/mu.md

 ## Operating on individual bytes

-A special-case is variables of type `byte`.
+A special case is variables of type `byte`.
 Mu is a 32-bit platform so for the most part only supports types that are multiples of 32 bits.
 However, we do want to support strings in ASCII and UTF-8, which will be arrays of 8-bit bytes.